ALD Coating for Battery MaterialsAtomic Layer Deposition coating for anode and cathode active materials

 - Yield better overall battery performance at a lower manufacturing cost.

 Increasing the Safety of Lithium-ion Batteries

 Our ALD coated cathodes and anodes demonstrate exceptional safety benefits in lab settings.
 The figure to the left illustrates the increased thermal runaway onset temperature demonstrated by an ALD coated material (40Ah NMC-graphite cell).
-The safety benefits of ALD coating, outlined below, can protect batteries against a number of processes that lead to catastrophic failure events.
+The safety benefits of Atomic Layer Deposition coating, outlined below, can protect batteries against a number of processes that lead to catastrophic failure events.
 Moreover, they can be realized even for relatively stable chemistries when used in large format pouch cells.

 - Reduction of gas and heat generation during cycling.

 - Suppression of autocatalytic reactions that cause heat generation at increased temperatures.